yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 ![Global Rates](/docs/img/2.10/global_limits_policies.png)

 These settings will be applied to all APIs that the policy is applied to.
-You can override these settings by turning Set per API Rate Limits and Quota on for the API you selected in Step 3.
+You can override these settings by turning **Set per API Rate Limits and Quota** on for the API you selected in Step 3.
+We will leave these settings at their default for this tutorial.

+#### Rate Limiting

+A rate limit is enforced on all keys, set the number of requests per second that a user of a key with this policy is allowed to use.

+> **NOTE:** The Rate Limit set by a policy will override the limits applied to an individual key.

+#### Throttling

+When hitting quota or rate limits, you can automatically queue and auto-retry client requests.
+Throttling can be configured at a key or policy level.
+See [Request Throttling](/docs/basic-config-and-security/control-limit-traffic/request-throttling/) for more details.

+#### Usage Quotas

+Usage quotas limit the number of total requests a user is allowed to have over a longer period of time.
+So while a rate limit is a rolling window, a quota is an absolute maximum that a user is allowed to have over a week, a day or a month.

+Usage quotas can only be a positive number, or -1 (unlimited).

+> **NOTE:** The Usage Quota set by a policy will override a quota applied to an individual key.

+### Policy Partitioning

+In some cases, the all-or-nothing approach of policies, where all the components of access control, quota and rate limit are set together isn’t ideal, and instead you may wish to have only one or two segments of a token managed at a policy level and other segments in another policy or on the key itself.
+We call this [Policy Partitioning](/docs/basic-config-and-security/security/security-policies/partitioned-policies/).

 #### Path Based Permissions